chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 1. You have been provided three URLs.
 One for accessing Database Actions, one for accessing a Jupyter lab, and another for retrieving the sample application project file from OCI Cloud Storage.
 [Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles/ocw24flask.zip) to download a copy of the application's project files.

-   If you are unable to click, use the direct link here:
+   If you are unable to click the hyperlink, copy the direct link below, and navigate to it in a new browser tab:

      ```html
      <copy>